 I am a highly experienced dentist from Korea with many years of operating my dental practice in my country.
 I have also been privileged to teach dentistry as a part-time faculty member.
 Having made New York City my new permanent home for the past three years and now 48 years old, I am hungry for increased professional advancement, especially since I will be completing a 2-year Advanced Education Program in Implant Dentistry at XXU next month.
 I want to continue my progress in the USA by earning a DDS Degree.

-After earning the DDS, I look forward to many decades to come giving my all, especially on behalf of the underserved, both here in NYC and back at home in Korea.
-I also hope to teach at some point in time in both Korea and the United States.
-Especially in Korea, I would like very much to work to incorporate a progressive focus on the underserved in Korean society as part of dental school curricula and outreach.
-Earning the DDS Degree would go a long way towards helping me to meet these goals.
+After earning the DDS, I look forward to many decades to come giving my all, especially on behalf of the underserved, both here in NYC and back home in Korea.
+I also hope to teach in Korea and the United States at some point in time.
+Especially in Korea, I would like to work to incorporate a progressive focus on the underserved in Korean society as part of dental school curricula and outreach.
+Earning the DDS Degree would go a long way toward helping me to meet these goals.